Skip to content

 • Maze base will be designed like a peg board with uniform holes thoughout.
 They will be made of individual pieces (likely plywood) about 1.5’ x 1.5’ that can be joined together to make the larger whole base.

 • Maze walls pieces will be made of plywood or MDF with appropriately spaced pegs on their base to fit into the holes on the base.
-The wall pieces will be made to the same height, but varying lengths so that they a variety of layouts can be achieved.
+The wall pieces will be made to the same height, but varying lengths so that they can be configured in a variety of layouts.

 • Grooved brackets will be cut to reinforce the walls to add more stability to the chosen layout.
 Wall pieces may need to have grooves cut into their ends to accomodate brackets.